M00-M00/BoroughScrape/README.md

 or for all cases available in weekly search (Midlothian, Barnet, Ediburgh).
 More sites to be added too.

-this freelance project involved working with  http requests, HTML/DOM, BeautifulSoup, data structures, json / csv / pandas df, Python OOP, datetime
+http requests, HTML/DOM, BeautifulSoup, data structures, json / csv / pandas df, Python OOP, datetime